 We have in our hands the publicly available Compaq Database [6].
 It is a catalog of almost twenty thousand images.
 Each of them is manually segmented such that the skin pixels are labelled.
 Our goal is to infer a model from this set of data in order to perform skin detection on new images.

-2.1 Maximum entropy model
+2.1 Methodology and Notations